For students

 In the details

-Without opening your score, see if you can answer: What is my starting note?
+Without opening your piece, answer: What is my starting note?
 Time signature?
 Key?
 How many measures?
 What is the starting dynamic?
-What is the title and composer?
+What are all the dynamics?
+What is the final note?
+What is the tempo marking?
 What is the main mood?
 Open your score to find any you missed, then try again another day.

 #64